Jezzamonn/circle-grid/README.md

 # Circle Grid
 A bunch of code-art things around the concept of mapping squares to circles

 There's three creations here that all come from the same source code.
 The code for each are on different branches.
+For all of them, the code file doing all the rendering is js/controller.js.

 This uses my [es6-base](https://github.com/Jezzamonn/es6-base) project as the base